PerfVec/PerfVec/README.md

 ### <a name="learnrep"></a> Learning a program representation using a pretrained foundation model

-A more concrete step-by-step example can be found in [Tutorials/learn_rep.md](Tutorials/learn_rep.md).
+A concrete step-by-step example can be found in [Tutorials/learn_rep.md](Tutorials/learn_rep.md).

 1. <a name="gem5"></a> Get the instruction execution trace using gem5.